-The Department of Child and Adolescent Development (CAD) prepares students to be competent professionals in their work with children, youth and families.
-CAD values teaching and experiential learning that incorporates diversity of background and experiences, current and relevant research, and high quality instruction.
+The Department of Child & Adolescent Development (CAD) prepares students to be competent professionals in their work as advocates for children, youth and families.
+Using a social justice lens, CAD values teaching and experiential learning that incorporates diversity of background and experiences, current and relevant research and high quality instruction.

 To that end, CAD’s Program Learning Objectives are:

 - To promote and advocate for social justice and be culturally aware, sensitive and responsive in the context of CAD

 - To understand the professional roles and responsibilities in the field of CAD in a variety of work settings

 - To apply developmental, learning and cultural theories used in the context of the field

 - To communicate clearly, respectfully, persuasively, coherently and powerfully in the context of CAD including but not limited to working with children and youth, families and colleagues

 - To write clearly, cohesively, and persuasively in the CAD genre in a variety of formats including but not limited to reports, policy analyses, assessments and proposals